-Located in the middle of Uptown, Discovery Place is actually one of Charlotte's most visited attractions overall-.
-It's an interactive science and technology museum that's popular with children and adults.
-The museum generally costs about $17 for adults and $14 for kids, but visitors can find exact prices and hours here.
+Located in the middle of Uptown, Discovery Place is one of Charlotte's most visited attractions overall; the interactive science and technology museum that's popular with children and adults alike.

-This is a kids museum, but the main Discovery Place museum is probably best for kids that are at least third or fourth grade ages.
-Younger children can certainly enjoy... things here, but they may find more fun at Discovery Place's counterpart, Discovery Place Kids in Huntersville.
-This is a museum that's designed specifically for younger kids and has lots of things just for them to do.
-Of course, plenty of adults visiting Charlotte have stopped into Discovery Place and had a great time of their own having fun while they learn.
+While Discovery Place is a kids' museum, it is probably best for children that are at least in third or fourth-grade.
+Younger children can certainly enjoy things here, but they may find more fun at Discovery Place's counterpart, Discovery Place Kids in Huntersville, a museum that's designed specifically for younger kids with lots of things just for them.

 - Veterans Park at 2136 Central Avenue (east of Uptown in the Elizabeth neighborhood near US-74)